UWC2-APIDOC/to-do-service-au25/assignments/my-api-example_scottmillerraleigh.md

 ## Postman example

-The Postman example queries the m y-database.json file to retrieve the "publisher" resource with the ID "2"
+The Postman example queries the my-database.json file to retrieve the "publisher" resource with the ID "2"

 ### Request